Probation review meeting: 10 questions to definitely ask

 What is a probation review?

-A probation review is a meeting at the end of an employee's probationary period to assess their performance and decide on a contract extension.
-It provides an opportunity for a manager to evaluate the employee's present performance, offer helpful feedback and determine their overall probation status.
+In general, a probation review meeting provides an opportunity for a manager to evaluate the employee's present performance, offer helpful feedback and determine their overall probation status.
+They typically last around an hour, but this varies by organisation.

 Let’s take a quick step back and talk about probation periods.